Stealth2800/CustomStaffList/README.md

-CustomStaffList
+CustomUserList
 ===============

-Bukkit Plugin - Simple way to create a list of online staff members for players
+Bukkit Plugin - Simple way to create lists for different categories of online users